-The Panel also finds that the structure of the disputed domain name, which contains the Complainant's MIGROS trademark in combination with the word "gruppe" (German for "group"), carries a high risk of implied affiliation (see WIPO Overview 3.0, section 2.5.1).
-This additional word closely corresponds to the Complainant who is organized as a group of cooperative societies.
+The Panel also finds that the structure of the disputed domain name, which contains the Complainant's LINDT trademark in combination with the geographical term "brazil", carries a high risk of implied affiliation (see WIPO Overview 3.0, section 2.5.1).
+This additional word closely corresponds to the Complainant, who has been present in the Brazilian market for a long period of time and may imply sponsorship or endorsement by the Complainant.